What is Piriformis Syndrome?

 - Sitting for long periods of time.

-Biomechanical Inefficiencies: The major biomechanical inefficiencies contributing to piriformis syndrome are faulty foot and body mechanics, gait disturbances and poor posture or sitting habits.
+The major biomechanical inefficiencies contributing to piriformis syndrome are faulty foot and body mechanics, gait disturbances and poor posture or sitting habits.
 Other causes can include spinal problems like herniated discs and spinal stenosis.
 Other biomechanical causes include:

-- Poor running or walking mechanics;
+- Poor running or walking mechanics, including pronation and supination;

-- Tight, stiff muscles in the lower back, hips and buttocks;
+- Tight, stiff muscles in the lower back, hips and buttocks; and

 - Running or walking with your toes pointed out.